-Planning Department: 09/06/2023; 11/28/2023
+Planning Department: 09/06/2023; 11/28/2023; 12/18/2023, 01/29/2024

-- Plan Review - A note has been added on the plan adjacent to Whispering Pines lane is designated to be conveyed to Abutters Jock and Susan Robie. - An updated boundary survey has been provided.
+- Plan Review - o A note has been added on the plan adjacent to Whispering Pines Lane is designated to be conveyed to Abutters Jock and Susan Robie.

+- O An updated boundary survey has been provided.
 It does not include a surveyor's stamp, although one was included on the previous version of the survey dated 8/10/22.
 The provided boundary survey does not show all lots.
+2 lots are shown, 4 lots are indicated in the proposal narrative. - O Sheet 3 of 29 the zoning is incorrect in the General Notes; White Birch Lane is shown as Birch Street. - Sheet 4 - the zoning is incorrect in the General Notes; Plant schedule native plantings are required. - Sheet 5 and as well as other plan sheets show the creation of 44 single family lots, however the plan notes and other documentation state that 43 lots will be created.
+These numbers should be consistent throughout the submittal materials.
-2 lots are shown, 4 lots are indicated in the proposal narrative. - Zoning Urban Residential and Urban Residential Expansion - The applicant has provided net density calculations of the proposed development site under both conventional zoning and the Development Transfer Overlay provisions. - o Project is located within the Development Transfer Overlay District

-- Chapter 1 Section 1-18 Development Transfer Overlay District requirements include: fee calculation, building design, lot design, access limitations, open space, and parking lot locations.
+• Zoning - Urban Residential and Urban Residential Expansion

+- The applicant has provided net density calculations of the proposed development site under both conventional zoning and the Development Transfer Overlay provisions. - o Project is located within the Development Transfer Overlay District - Chapter 1 Section 1-18 Development Transfer Overlay District requirements include: fee calculation, building design, lot design, access limitations, open space, and parking lot locations.
 As is required by "New buildings constructed in existing neighborhoods shall be located in such a manner as to maintain the established relationship of existing neighboring structures to the side setbacks.
-Where no such relationship exists, the minimum setback shall be identified per use type." - Under the Development Transfer Ordinance, Land Use Code Chapter 1, Section 1-18 the minimum acreage per dwelling unit is 5,000 sf. - The minimum lot size for single family dwelling is 8,500 sf. - The zoning district requires at least 60 feet of street frontage.
-78 feet is provided - Natural Resources - Site is within the Narragansett Game Preserve. - The applicant has been working with the Presumpscot Regional Land Trust for the preservation of open space.
-According to Chapter 1 Section 1-18 E 5, the minimum open space to be preserved is approximately 13 acres.
-The applicant is providing 51 acres. - Transportation - The Board should consider an additional right of way running to the parcel off Toppan Drive off New Portland Road. - The Planning Board could discuss whether there are provisions that might reduce impacts due to construction traffic. - The Planning Board could discuss traffic calming measures for residential areas such as stop signs, bump-outs, and street trees.
+Where no such relationship exists, the minimum setback shall be identified per use type." - Under the Development Transfer Ordinance, Land Use Code Chapter 1, Section 1-18 the minimum acreage per dwelling unit is 5,000 sf. - o The minimum lot size for single family dwelling is 8,500 sf. - o The zoning district requires at least 60 feet of street frontage.
+78 feet is provided.